-There would appear to be the following ten alternative ways of approaching the problem of improving police mobility by removing the obstacle which presently exists with respect to the loss of pension rights on transfer from one employment to another.
-These ten possible approaches are as follows:
+There would appear to be the following 10 alternative ways of approaching the problem of improving police mobility by removing the obstacle which presently exists with respect to the loss of pension rights on transfer from one employment to another.
+These 10 possible approaches are as follows:

-- (1) Improve vesting provisions among all police retirement systems, with vested portion of pension continuing to be an obligation of the pension plan of the losing employer. - (2) Create central reserve fund to which to transfer fragments of pensions to which transferring employees would continue to be entitled. - (3) Enlarge and expand coverage of existing systems of reciprocity within each state. - (4) Establish a system of full portability as between police retirement systems under which contributions and reserve amounts would move along with pension rights from the losing system to the gaining system as each officer transfers from one jurisdiction to the next. - (5) Establish a single nationwide central police retirement system, following the model of the Teachers' Insurance and Annuity Association, to which local authorities everywhere could elect voluntarily to join. - (6) Establish a central retirement system for law enforcement officers, patterned after the Railroad Retirement System, under which all authorities employing police officers and these officers themselves would be compelled to be covered. - (7) Merge all local police retirement systems into the state employees retirement system operating within each state.
+- 1. Improve vesting provisions among all police retirement systems, with vested portion of pension continuing to be an obligation of the pension plan of the losing employer. - 2.
+Create central reserve fund to which to transfer fragments of pensions to which transferring employees would continue to be entitled. - 3.
+Enlarge and expand coverage of existing systems of reciprocity within each State. - 4.
+Establish a system of full portability as between police retirement systems under which contributions and reserve amounts would move along with pension rights from the losing system to the gaining system as each officer transfers from one jurisdiction to the next. - 5.
+Establish a single nationwide central police retirement system, following the model of the Teachers' Insurance and Annuity Association, to which local authorities everywhere could elect voluntarily to join. - 6, Establish a central retirement system for law enforcement officers, patterned after the Railroad Retirement System, under which all authorities employing police officers and these officers themselves would be compelled to be covered. - 7.
+Merge all local police retirement systems into the State employees retirement system operating within each State. - 8.
+Having accomplished No. 7 as before mentioned, establish a system of reciprocity between States. - 9.
+Establish a nationwide law enforcement retirement system, or separate systems in each State, but provide three or four categories within this plan, corresponding to the conditions existing in different classes of cities or other local authorities.

-- (8) Having accomplished number 7 as before mentioned, establish a system of reciprocity between states. - (9) Establish a nationwide law enforcement retirement system, or separate systems in each state, but provide three or four categories within this plan, corresponding to the conditions existing in different classes of cities or other local authorities. - (10) Establish a nationwide plan or a series of statewide plans providing minimum benefits only, leaving each state or local authority to supplement these as it sees fit.
+10. Establish a nationwide plan or a series of statewide plans providing minimum benefits only, leaving each State or local authority to supplement these as it sees fit.